tekumara/notes/guildai.md

 Limitations:
 * there isn't really a concept of namespaces for multiple models
-* notebook support is limited, guild's opinion is that training should be done in scripts via the CLI
+* notebook support is limited.
+Guild's opinion is that training should be done in scripts via the CLI for better reproducibility.

 ## guild.yml